 The linearization of the system \eqref{eq:2nd order ode} around the fixed point $(x,y)=(0,0)$ is simply

 Thus, the dynamics of $x$ and $y$ are decoupled.
 We are only interested in leading mode, for which we have:

 where $x_r=\Re(x)$ and $x_i=\Im(x)$.
-The pair of eigenvalues is given by $\lambda_\pm=\Re(a_1) \pm i\Im(a_1)$.
-From the linearized system \eqref{eq:2nd order ode_lin}, the non-hyperbolicity condition, (\textit{i.e.}, that one conjugate pair of imaginary eigenvalues exist at the critical point when $\Re(a_1)=0$, $\Im(a_1)\neq 0$, and the transversality condition (\textit{i.e.}, that ${\partial \Re(a_1)}/{\partial \nbr}\neq 0$) of the Hopf bifurcation can be easily verified.
-To satisfy the genericity condition, however, the first Lyapunov coefficient \cite{KKK98} needs to be shown to be negative, such that the limit cycle is orbitally stable.
+The linearized system~\eqref{eq:2nd order ode_lin} has a pair of eigenvalues $\lambda_\pm=\Re(a_1) \pm i\Im(a_1)$.
+Thus, the non-hyperbolicity condition (\textit{i.e.}, that one conjugate pair of imaginary eigenvalues exist at the critical point when $\Re(a_1)=0$ and $\Im(a_1)\neq 0$), and the transversality condition (\textit{i.e.}, that ${\partial \Re(a_1)}/{\partial \nbr}\neq 0$) of the Hopf bifurcation are easily verified.
+To satisfy the genericity condition, however, the first Lyapunov coefficient needs to also be shown to be negative \cite{KKK98}, such that the limit cycle is orbitally stable.
 However, the calculation of this coefficient is not trivial for higher-dimensional systems \cite{KKK98,WWG03}.
 Instead, we turn to the center manifold method to further reduce the dimensionality of the system \eqref{eq:2nd order ode} near the critical point and obtain a planar dynamical system.